openSUSE/news-o-o/_posts/2011-07-20-people-of-opensuse-mihnea-dobrescu-balaur.markdown

-I've also implemented some other nice stuff but I don't want to žbore the audience.
+I've also implemented some other nice stuff but I don't want to â€žbore the audienceâ€œ.
 You can find everything in the repo here: [https://github.com/mihneadb/suse_bug_reporter](https://github.com/mihneadb/suse_bug_reporter)

 #### When do you usually spend time on the openSUSE project?